 I tried Past Life Regression

 Looking youthful can be the result of many things.
 Like the diet, I started in my late teens: no sugar, no refined products, no gluten, or wheat.
 I couldn't follow it religiously but managed to drastically reduce the intake and tried to eat more naturally.
 On my skin, I use a few and mostly natural products.
 I live a low-stress life.
 I sleep.
 I don't sit around too much, I move my body, and go outside.
-I lack ego, resistance, and negative feelings for others.
-I basically try to let go of everything that doesn't support my wellbeing (mental, emotional, physical).
+I don't hold grudges or negative feelings for others and reduce contact with people who do.
+I basically try to let go of everything and everyone that don't support my wellbeing (mental, emotional, physical).
 Maybe some of these things contributed to tricking my biological age.
 I also heard that lightworkers age slower.
-Or maybe I have left something unfinished in a past life at that age?
+Or maybe I have left something unfinished in a past life at around the age of 25?
 Just wondering.